Astemes/astemes-lmock/docs/10_Introduction/Introduction.md

 - Never - Passes only if the declared VI call was never made
 - One - Passes only if the declared VI call is made exactly once
 - One or More - Passes if the declared VI call is made one or more times
+- Exactly - Passes only if the VI call is made exactly a given number of times
+- At Least - Passes if the VI Call is made at least a given number of times

 All the expectations are polymorphic and offers multiple comparison options used to declare *how* VI calls should be compared when validating a mock.